Criviere/Spring17/Software Engineering I/Week1/Chapter_1_Exercises.md

 * "The <code>TicketDistributor</code> provides the traveler with online help."
   * Functional Requirement

-** 8. In the following description, explain when the term <code>account</code> is used as an application domain concept and when as a solution domain concept:
+** 8. <strong>In the following description, explain when the term <code>account</code> is used as an application domain concept and when as a solution domain concept:</strong>

   <i>"Assume you are developing an online system for managing bank accounts for mobile customers.
 A major design issue is how to provide access to the accounts when the customer cannot establish an online connection.
 One proposal is that accounts are made available on the mobile computer, even if the server is not up.
 In this case, the accounts show the amounts from the last connected session."</i>